CVHvn/Mario_A2C_A3C/README.md

   - Because after backward, we need release gradient in h, c (or bug), I need detach h, c after each training step.
   - Because my old config (detach_lstm_state = True, don't backpropagation through time) still work (complete 26/32 stages).
 I add hyperparameter detach_lstm_state to setup whether to use backpropagation through time or not.
   - Backpropagation through time help me complete state 6-3 (my old version can't complete this stages).
 Note: You will complete this stage with init_weights = True.
 - init_weights: in my PPO project (I done it later).
-I find that we don't need init weight with A2C/PPO model.
+I find that we don't need init weight with A2C/A3C/PPO model.
 Than I add hyperparameter init_weights.
 - adam_eps: I complete 26/32 stages with default PyTorch eps (1e-8).
 But I find that many projects and papers recomment use 1e-5 or larger eps.
 Than I add hyperparameter adam_eps.
   - With my knowledge, if you want increase eps (1e-5 or even 0.1), you need increase learning rate.
+  - I found increasing eps did not help the algorithm better with my tests.
+If you want to improve, spend time on better algorithms instead of wasting resources on hyperparameter search
+- Optimizer:
+  - Adam vs RMSprop: I see people often use RMSprop as A3C paper for A2C/A3C.
+Some people say RMSprop helps agents learn better but takes longer than Adam.
+Some people say Adam is definitely better.
+I tried it and found Adam is better for this project with my tests!
+  - If you want to improve, spend time on better algorithms instead of wasting resources on hyperparameter search
   - Some people recomment RMSprop work better (especially tf version, torch and tf implement RMSprop have some small differents).
 You can see more at [A2C SB3](https://stable-baselines3.readthedocs.io/en/master/modules/a2c.html).
 This is their [tf like RMSprop implement](https://github.com/DLR-RM/stable-baselines3/blob/master/stable_baselines3/common/sb2_compat/rmsprop_tf_like.py)

 | World | Stage | num_envs | learn_step | gamma | learning_rate | adam_eps | detach_lstm_state | init_weights | training_step | training_time   |